Amarjit/digital_ocean_cis/README.md

 # Digital Ocean CIS Setup

-This repository provides a quick setup for a Debian based Linux server.
+This repository provides a quick setup for hardening a Debian based Linux server.
 The configuration is designed to be simple and easy to set up on a Digital Ocean droplet or similar server environments.

 ## Prerequisites